kubeshop/testkube-docs/docs/articles/inventory/generated/bitnami-mongodb-7.0.12_linux_amd64.md

 ### Impact

-passing untrusted user input - even after sanitizing it - to `redirect()` may execute untrusted code
+In express <4.20.0, passing untrusted user input - even after sanitizing it - to `response.redirect()` may execute untrusted code

 ### Patches

-this issue is patched in serve-static 1.16.0
+this issue is patched in express 4.20.0

 ### Workarounds